Leadership traits define an organization and correlate with profitability and success.

 - Take responsibility for your team's failures and successes in equal measure.

-- Never play the blame game; only see opportunities for improvement.
+- Never play the blame game — only look for opportunities to improve.

 9. Focused

 All the best leaders are able to remain focused on organizational goals, no matter what happens.
 As an owner or manager of a business, you must be able to roll with whatever comes your way.
-For example, if you get a major complaint and let it impact your performance, your entire team is likely to follow suit.
-You're the model of behavior in your company, and being focused, regardless of what happens, is the key to productivity.
+If you allow a setback to affect your performance, your entire team is likely to follow suit.
+You are the model of behavior in your organization, so staying focused, regardless of circumstances, is key to productivity.

 How to develop this leadership skill:

-- Sleep well, eat well and get regular exercise.
+- Sleep well, eat well and exercise regularly.

-- Set daily, weekly, monthly and annual objectives and continually refine them to ensure you stay on track.
+- Set daily, weekly, monthly and annual objectives — and use OKRs where helpful — and continually refine them to stay on track.

-Delegation is a leadership trait that all leaders must cultivate to take their team to the next level.
-When you first take the reins, it's tempting to do everything yourself.
-However, this approach causes laziness in the workforce and will quickly burn you out.
-Being able to delegate the right jobs to the right people can improve operational efficiency.
+The ability to delegate is a leadership quality that all leaders must develop to take their teams to the next level.
+When you first take the reins, it's tempting to do everything yourself, but that approach isn't sustainable.
+Delegating the right tasks to the right people improves operational efficiency and empowers others to grow, take responsibility and develop their own leadership qualities and skills.

 How to approach this leadership trait:

-- Keep a list of your team's strengths and weaknesses.
+- Keep a record of your team's strengths and weaknesses.

-- Reward hard work and desirable outcomes by teaching new skills or building on existing ones.
+- Reward hard work by teaching new skills or building on existing ones.

 - Make yourself available for questions and feedback.